edgamat/edgamat.github.io/_posts/2021/04/2021-04-18-Problem-Details-With-ASPNET-Core.md

 ### Summary

-Standardizing the 'problem' responses frm HTTP APIs is something that makes a lot of sense.
+Standardizing the 'problem' responses from HTTP APIs is something that makes a lot of sense.
 The existing framework from ASP.NET Core and some helpful contributions from the community make this a pretty straightforward proposition.

 [rfc]: https://tools.ietf.org/html/rfc7807